Enteee/duckpond.ch/_drafts/support-binary-file-objects-for-pandas.dataframe.to_csv.md

 @contextmanager
 def __monkey_patch__DataFrame_to_csv():
-    """Monkey patch pandas.
-DataFrame.to_csv to make the function work with binary file objects.
+    """Monkey patch pandas.DataFrame.to_csv to make the function work with binary file objects.

     This is here because to work around the following issues:
       - https://github.com/pandas-dev/pandas/issues/9712